nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ![GenericKey sequence diagram](images/uievent/GenericKey/GenericKey.png)

 The above sequence diagram shows what happens once there is a match with a generic event handler.
-An instance of the respective `Key` will be created, and executed.
+An instance of the respective `Key` will be created and executed.
 The event is then consumed to prevent the event from propagating any further to the inner UI elements.